RonanCrowley96/Apple_Interview/README.md

     return average_ap_data

 ```
 This function extracts the wind speed, wind direction and wind gust values that will be used in calculations such as the wind rose.
 Average speeds are also calculated that will be used to compare yearly average wind speeds between locations.
-The calculated values are returned
+The calculated values are returned.
 ```python
 def get_wind_data(yearly_df, year, average_speed_data, l_id):